mbareford/container-blogs/hpc_container_factory.md

 Information on the other sections listed in the definiton file (e.g., `files`, `test` and `help`) can be found in the [SingularityCE User Guide](https://sylabs.io/guides/3.8/user-guide/definition_files.html).

-The creation phase should result in an image file such as `gromacs.sif.0`. which can then be *inspected* by running \
+The creation phase should result in an image file such as `gromacs.sif.0` that can be *inspected* by running \
 `singularity inspect -H gromacs.sif.0`.

 ```bash